vidrepar/circular-slider/readme.md

 App is the most important directory in this repo.
 To run it locally, go into the app directory and install gulp dependencies.
 You'll get serve ( also live reloading via browser-sync ) and build processes.
 Otherwise, no libraries are used in this project, just good old Javascript.

+ Regarding .js files and style of programming, Slider.js brings everything together; others consist mostly of pure functions which are being called either in Slider.js in initalization phase or in Events.js during user input.

  ```
  cd circular-slider
  ```